Who started gamification?

 What is the history of gamification?

-Gamification is a relatively new concept.
-It gained widespread usage in the 21st century as a powerful engagement tool.
-But gamification has been around for quite some time.
+Gamification is a relatively new concept, yet its roots stretch back much further than many realize.
+It gained widespread usage in the 21st century as a powerful engagement tool, revolutionizing how businesses, educational institutions, and various industries interact with their audiences.
+However, the essence of gamification has been around for quite some time, evolving through history and adapting to technological advancements.

 - Rewards